UFC Fight Night: Rockhold vs Bisping: Predictions & Analysis

 A few statistical edges stand out.
 Whittaker throws significantly more leather — a 0.7 sig. strike per minute gap.
 Hester is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Hester has tighter striking defense, making opponents miss more often.

-**The Pick: Clint Hester over Robert Whittaker.** The model gives Hester a slight nod at 58% — this could easily go either way.
+The Pick: Clint Hester over Robert Whittaker.
+The model gives Hester a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Whittaker at 37% implied while our model sees 40% — a 4-point disagreement that could signal value.

 Soa Palelei vs Walt Harris